 “A core belief of the Naomi Foundation is that one person has the capacity to make a powerful and lasting impact on many others.
 The most meaningful and transformative investment we can make is in people who are dedicated to this mission.
 Education is therefore at the core of everything we do.
 By empowering educators, we hope to create a ripple effect that will continue well into the future, for many lifetimes.”

-Lindsey Bodner has been the Executive Director of the Naomi Prawer Kadar Foundation since 2011.
-At the foundation, she advises a multigenerational board of directors on their charitable giving in the fields of education, science and health, and Yiddish.
+Lindsey Bodner advises the Naomi Foundation’s multigenerational board of directors on their charitable giving in the fields of education, science and health, and Yiddish.
 Lindsey leads the foundation team in strategic planning and works closely with nonprofit organizations in the US and Israel to realize the goals of the foundation and its grantees.
-Lindsey represents the foundation publically and oversees all aspects of the foundation’s grantmaking.
+Lindsey represents the foundation publicly and oversees all aspects of the foundation’s grantmaking.

 Lindsey is passionate about education and finding out-of-the-box alternatives to help students reach their potential.